EvaMartinuzzi/330Assignment1/README.md

 This assignment allows the user to store several text files in memory and then search them for keywords or special characters.

 To run:

-  Clone into IntelliJ (or other IDE) and click the Run button
+    Clone into IntelliJ (or other IDE) and click the Run button or
+    type into terminal: javac Main.java;java Main.java  and hit enter

 Trello site used for tracking progres of tasks: https://trello.com/b/YNYWMGDx/330-assignment-1